codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

  * If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
     * CLI wizard: Prompts you to confirm continuing with the installation in insecure mode.
     * Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.

+**Ingress resources**
+  If you have a different routing service (not NGINX), bypass installing ingress resources with the `--skip-ingress` flag.
+  In this case, after completing the installation, manually configure the following:
+  * Cluster's routing service with path to `'/app-proxy'` and `'/webhooks/push-git'`.
+  * Create and register Git integrations using the commands:
+    `cf integration git add default --runtime <RUNTIME_NAME> --api-url <API_URL>`
+    `cf integration git register default --runtime <RUNTIME_NAME> --token <RUNTIME-AUTHENTICATION-TOKEN>`

 **Insecure flag**
    For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.